 Putting some money into an individual retirement account (IRA) or other retirement plan is a core financial planning tactic, too, particularly for ministers who have opted out of Social Security.
-Most churches underfund their retirement plans, but ministers can also save retirement dollars through tax-deductible Traditional IRAs or a not-deductible-but-possibly-tax-free Roth IRA.
-If they have supplemental income on Schedule C, they might be eligible for a SEP-IRA, which is a retirement plan for the self-employed.
+You can save retirement dollars through tax-deductible Traditional IRAs or an after-tax Roth IRA.
+If you have supplemental income on Schedule C, you might be eligible for a SEP-IRA, which is a retirement plan for the self-employed.

-Ministers should also think about buying a house as part of their retirement goals.
-If the minister lives in a parsonage provided by their church, "I encourage them to make some housing plans for when they retire.
-Otherwise, they won't have a home after that point.
-Make plans for that eventuality," advised Stancil.
+Ministers may also think about buying a house as part of their retirement goals.
+If the minister lives in a parsonage provided by their church, they may want to make some housing plans for when they retire and don't have that home any longer.